snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 <h2 id="diagnostic">2.
 Diagnostic feature for internal error tracking</h2>

 The tracker is constantly tested with different platforms and versions but there are rare situations where an error can be reported.
-The tracker can manage the situation avoiding crashes of the app and assuring that the events are not lost.
-However, it can report errors to the collector as `diagnostic_error` events.
+The tracker manages errors internally, avoiding crashes of the app and assuring that the events are not lost.
+However, it can now report errors to a Snowplow collector as `diagnostic_error` events.

 To activate this feature you only need to enable `trackerDiagnostic` ([#343][343]):